AnswerDotAI/fastmigrate/README.md

    ```
    fastmigrate_enroll_db --db path/to/data.db
    ```
    This will create a new versioned database at the path, and copy the contents of the existing database into it.
-This is equivalent to calling `fastmigrate.enroll_db()`
+This is equivalent to calling `fastmigrate.enroll_db()`.

+   This command will offer to create an initial migration script for you, based on the current schema of the database.

 ### How to enroll an existing, unversioned database into fastmigrate